 As predicted, the EMV fraud chargeback liability shift has resulted in a significant drop in counterfeit card present payment transactions.
 At the same time however, we see a spike in…

 Banco Santander will spend EUR20 billion on digital technology over the next four years as part of an efficiency effort aimed at slashing EUR1.2 billion in annual costs.

 If you’re wondering if we’ll see a financial shake-up in 2019, the answer is yes—at least when it comes to digital transformation.

 The evolution and progress that has occurred regarding the measurement and analysis and the examination of new dimensions relevant to the ecosystem.

-Allowing consumers to control their debit card with their smartphone setting spending limits, turning the card on and off and more is leading to higher debit spending, as one payment processor reports.
+Allowing consumers to control their debit card to set spending limits and turn the card on and off is leading to higher debit spending, as one payment processor reports.

 Making life better for our customers can be as simple as making it easier for them to safeguard and manage their own finances.
 LockIt gives Regions customers more security, flexibility and convenience to ensure their cards are used how they want, when they want.
 LockIt was implemented using First Performance Global, an innovative technology platform that captures card transaction data in real time.